uppusaikiran/uppusaikiran.github.com/_posts/2020-01-19-Capture-the-Flag-CheatSheet.markdown

 # Cryptography
 * If there is word `caesar` in the question or hint, this can be a substitution cipher.
+  * Use this website ww* This [site](https://www.guballa.de/vigenere-solver) is great at breaking Vigenère ciphers without knowing the key.
-  * Use this website www.dcode.fr/caesar-cipher to Bruteforce the hidden message.
+* If you find `!` in the cipher text and cipher seems to be within certain range of Letters and appears to be transposition of a plain text, Use this website [Ceasar Box](https://www.dcode.fr/caesar-box-cipher)w.dcode.fr/caesar-cipher to Bruteforce the hidden message.
+* To solve One Time Pad : [OTP](http://rumkin.com/tools/cipher/otp.php)

 # Forensics
 * If there is a image given, try `file` comamnd on the image to learn more information.